ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 - When you _pick up_ your 7th fly, the normal rules apply.
 - When you _receive_ your 7th fly, 2 things will happen in quick succession.
     - First, you will receive that scout fly, as normal.
     - Second, you will immediately complete the "Free 7 Scout Flies" check, which will send out another item.

 ## What does Deathlink do?
 If you enable Deathlink, all the other players in your Multiworld who also have it enabled will be linked on death.
 That means when Jak dies in your game, the players in your Deathlink group also die.
-Likewise, if any of the other players die, Jak will also die in a random fashion.
+Likewise, if any of the other players die, Jak will also die in a random, possibly spectacular fashion.

-You can turn off Deathlink at any time in the game by opening the game's menu, navigate to `Options`, then `Archipelago Options`, then `Deathlink`.
+You can turn off Deathlink at any time in the game by opening the game's menu and navigating to `Options`, then `Archipelago Options`, then `Deathlink`.

 ## What does Move Randomizer do?
 If you enable Move Randomizer, most of Jak's movement set will be added to the randomized item pool, and you will need to receive the move in order to use it (i.e. you must find it, or another player must send it to you).
 Some moves have prerequisite moves that you must also have in order to use them (e.g. Crouch Jump is dependent on Crouch).
-Jak will only be able to run, swim (including underwater), and perform single jumps.
-Note that Flut Flut will have access to her full movement set at all times.
+Jak will only be able to run, swim (including underwater), perform single jumps, and shoot yellow eco from his goggles ("firing from the hip" requires Punch).
+Note that Flut Flut and the Zoomer will have access to their full movement sets at all times.

 You can turn off Move Rando at any time in the game by opening the game's menu, navigate to `Options`, then `Archipelago Options`, then `Move Randomizer`.
 This will give you access to the full movement set again.